-At 417 pages (hardcover), the book takes time to properly unravel a good mystery, but again, the author does not let the story sit idle.
-The plot seems to meander just a bit here and there, but that was not much of a distraction.
+At 417 pages, the book takes time to properly unravel a good mystery, but again, the author does not let the story sit idle.
+The plot only meanders a bit here and there.

 Decker also has football in common with the accused, Melvin Mars, and together with the task force, they try to find the truth behind the murders of Mars family members before the perpetrators get to them.